libxml-raku/LibXML-raku/doc/Attr.md

     use LibXML::Attr;
     use LibXML::Element;
     # Only methods specific to Attribute nodes are listed here,
-    # see the LibXML::Node manpage for other methods
+    # see the LibXML::Node documentation for other methods

     my LibXML::Attr $attr .= new(:$name, :$value);
     my Str $value = $attr.value;